intelligentnode/Intelli/PIPREADME.md

 ## Create AI Flows
 You can create a flow of tasks executed by different AI models.
 Here's an example of creating a blog post flow:
-- chatGPT agent to write a post.
+- ChatGPT agent to write a post.
 - Google gemini agent to write image description.
 - Stable diffusion to generate images.